root-project/root/interpreter/llvm/src/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.sqrt``' intrinsics return the sqrt of the specified operand, returning the same value as the libm '``sqrt``' functions would.
-Unlike ``sqrt`` in libm, however, ``llvm.sqrt`` has undefined behavior for negative numbers other than -0.0 (which allows for better optimization, because there is no need to worry about errno being set).
+The '``llvm.sqrt``' intrinsics return the square root of the specified value, returning the same value as the libm '``sqrt``' functions would, but without trapping or setting ``errno``.
-``llvm.sqrt(-0.0)`` is defined to return -0.0 like IEEE sqrt.

 Arguments:
 """"""""""

 The argument and return value are floating point numbers of the same type.

 Semantics:
 """"""""""

-This function returns the sqrt of the specified operand if it is a nonnegative floating point number.
+This function returns the square root of the operand if it is a nonnegative floating point number.

 '``llvm.powi.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^